 Now the thought of canned buttercream frosting or any kind of canned cake frosting grosses me out, especially since homemade buttercream frosting is SO easy to make!

-This buttercream frosting recipe is a classic and so simple: butter, a little shortening, powdered sugar, a touch of vanilla, and cream or milk.
+This buttercream frosting recipe is a classic and so simple: butter, powdered sugar, a touch of vanilla, and cream or milk.
 You can add a spoonful of corn syrup for sheen if you like but that’s totally optional.
 See?
 It’s that simple!